emacsmirror/multistate/README.md

 will create `visual` state.

+Optional arguments:

-Optional `LIGHTER` string will be used as a state indicator.
+* `LIGHTER` string will be used as a state indicator
-Optional `CURSOR` argument will control cursor style when state is enabled.
-See documentation for `cursor-type` variable to learn about possible `CURSOR` values.
+* `CURSOR` argument will control cursor style when state is enabled.
+See documentation for `cursor-type` variable to learn about possible `CURSOR` values
-Optional `PARENT` argument allows to specify [parent keymap](https://www.gnu.org/software/emacs/manual/html_node/elisp/Inheritance-and-Keymaps.html#Inheritance-and-Keymaps) for the current state.
-This will be discussed in more detail later.
+* `PARENT` argument allows specifying [parent keymap](https://www.gnu.org/software/emacs/manual/html_node/elisp/Inheritance-and-Keymaps.html#Inheritance-and-Keymaps) for the current state.
+This will be discussed in more detail later

 For example,